pjotrp/guix-notes/WORKFLOW.md

     dockerPull: 'quay.io/biocontainers/fastqc:0.11.7--pl5.22.0_2'
 ```

+CWL has no policy on software deployment.
+It is up to the user and the
+CWL implementation to install and find the software.
+The idea is that
+workflows and pipelines can be shared more easily when 'hard' software
+requirements are not specified.
+This, arguably, is a feature.
+For our
+purpose of reproducibility, however, we need something like GNU Guix
+added into the mix.

-The Docker link is a 'hint' which means the CWL runner will try to
+The CWL reference implementation handles Docker links as a 'hint'
+which means the CWL runner will try to fetch the image using Docker by
-fetch the image using Docker by default.
-Without enabling Docker (the
+default.
+Without enabling Docker (the &#x2013;no-container switch),
-&#x2013;no-container switch), local installations of tools get preferential
+local installations of tools get preferential treatment.
+So, apart
-treatment.
-So, apart from downloading a separate Docker image for
+from downloading a separate Docker image for every tool (and every
-every tool (and every time on a HPC compute node) we also have the
+time on a HPC compute node) we also have the risk of tools 'bleeding'
-risk of tools 'bleeding' in from the local environment, depending on
+in from the local environment, depending on how the CWL runner is
-how the CWL runner is behaving/deployed.
-This is because software
+behaving/deployed.
+This is because software paths are not rigourously
-paths are not rigourously fixated in CWL scripts - it has to be
+fixated in CWL scripts - it has to be handled by then environment.
+One
-handled by then environment.
-One way to handle this is by using
-a GNU Guix container.
+way to handle this is by using a GNU Guix container.

 <a id="org5fa55eb"></a>